Last Updated on March 27, 2026 by Ozlinks Education

 If you successfully complete the Offshore Skills Assessment Program and pass the practical assessment, the assessing authority will issue an Offshore Technical Skills Record (OTSR).

-What is an Australian Context Gap Training
+What is a Minimum Australian Context Gap?

 Further information regarding Australian Context Gap Training.